LizeDeWet/aci-bench-variants/README.md

 **Process:**
 1. **Text-to-Speech (TTS):** Microsoft Azure Text-to-Speech was used to convert the original ACI-Bench text dialogues into synthetic audio.
 2. **Automatic Speech Recognition (ASR):** The generated audio was transcribed using OpenAI Whisper, introducing ASR-style errors.
-3. **Data Structure:** Each ASR transcript corresponds to its original dialogue ID.
+3. **Data Structure:** Each ASR transcript corresponds to its original dialogue ID and this dataset has the exact same structure as the original.

 ## Repository Structure